marcuslimdw/marcuslimdw.github.io/_posts/2019-05-22-matrix-multiplication-and-matplotlib.md

 \end{bmatrix}
 $$
 </div>
-This is more mathematics than I've done in a while, but I actually find myself enjoying it quite a bit, since it's actually applicable to the code I write on a daily basis (and hope to write in the future).
+This is more mathematics than I've done in a while, but I find myself enjoying it quite a bit, since it's actually applicable to the code I write on a daily basis (and hope to write in the future).
 I think that's the really important part; linking all these disparate bits of knowledge together and understanding where they fit in the grand scheme of things.